 Oftentimes, claimants get unemployment benefits denied in Nebraska due to errors in the application process.

-There several pitfalls one may come across during the initial process, including:
+There are several pitfalls one may come across during the initial process, including:

-- Applicant was missing required information or identification when filing an initial claim.
+- The applicant was missing the required information or identification when filing an initial claim.

-- Applicant did not meet the minimum earnings requirements from insured work during the base period.
+- The applicant did not meet the minimum earnings requirements from insured work during the base period.
 If he or she is not sure whether work is insured employment, they should file a claim and request weekly benefits.
 A wage investigation will be conducted to determine if they meet eligibility for unemployment benefits.

-- Claimant is employed with, or on behalf of an educational institution, and has applied for unemployment insurance benefits between terms and/or during regularly scheduled breaks.
+- The claimant is employed with or on behalf of an educational institution and has applied for unemployment insurance benefits between terms and/or during regularly scheduled breaks.

-- Petitioner is regularly attending school as a full-time student and they applied for benefits based on wages earned while not a student.
-An exception may apply if he or she is enrolled in a training program which has been approved by the Commissioner of Labor.
+- The petitioner is regularly attending school as a full-time student and they applied for benefits based on wages earned while not a student.
+An exception may apply if he or she is enrolled in a training program that has been approved by the Commissioner of Labor.

-- Candidate was unemployed due to a work stoppage resulting from a strike or a lockout.
+- The candidate was unemployed due to a work stoppage resulting from a strike or a lockout.

-- Claimant was applying for benefits for weeks in which he or she received additional payments from their employer.
+- The claimant was applying for benefits for weeks in which he or she received additional payments from their employer.
 Examples of these would be vacation, severance, holiday, bonus, sick, workers compensation or pension payments.

 - Applicant quit his or her job without good cause.
 Examples of good cause are the conditions of work, compelling health reasons or quitting to escape spousal abuse.

 - The worker was discharged for “ordinary misconduct” (the burden of proof is on the employer), “aggravated misconduct”, and “gross misconduct”.
 Wrongful termination, on the other hand, does not disqualify the claimant from benefits.

-- Petitioner applied for benefits while on a leave of absence.
+- The petitioner applied for benefits while on a leave of absence.

-- Candidate made false statements with regard to his or her claim.
+- The candidate made false statements with regard to his or her claim.

 Learn About Unemployment Compensation Denials After Initial Acceptance in Nebraska